ShahriarAhnaf/LC-3-VM/README.md

 - loads the address in the register given in bits [11:9]
 - loads from the Base registers + a sign extended offset from the 6 bits at the end.

+**STORE**
+- uses the last 9 bits to write an address into the registers from an offset position from the PC
 ***TASKS!***

 FINISH THE OPCODES!